DannyNicholas/movie-recommendations-demo/aws/terraform/README.md

 **NOTE** `apply` __will__ create real AWS resources and you will start being charged by AWS for any resources created.

 After a successful deployment, the script will output the DNS name of the created load balancer that is the entry point of our application.
+The URL for the created PostgreSQL database is also displayed.
 For example:

 ```
 Outputs:
 application_load_balancer_dns_name = movie-api-server-alb-default-123456789.eu-west-1.elb.amazonaws.com
+database_url = jdbc:postgresql://movies-database.abcde12345.eu-west-1.rds.amazonaws.com:5432/movies
 ```